Tsuk1ko/pximg-proxy/README.md

 - `PROTOCOL` - Specify the protocol of example URLs on index page.
 It may be useful when you are using a HTTPS CDN.
 - `JSONBOX` - It will be used to store analytics data.
 You can get one by running `npm run create:jsonbox` on local.
-- `JSONSTORAGE` - It will be used to store analytics data.
-You can get one by running `npm run create:jsonstorage` on local.